-The Health Centre is staffed by a Community Health Nurse four days of the week and full-time by a qualified first aid assistant.
+The Health Centre is staffed by a Community Health Nurse and a qualified first aid assistant.

 The Community Health Nurses works closely with the staff in the school to:

 - foster self care

 - encourage students to take responsibility for their own health

 - provide health information and education on an individual and group basis

 - promote the first aid principles and a whole school approach to provision of care

 Primary health care and health promotion are the basis of community health nursing.
 The core concepts include